 Find out how adoption works in the UK.
 The adoption process is defined by the government and all agencies follow a broadly similar set of procedures as part of supporting, assessing and guiding prospective adopters.
 In the beginning, you gather information about adopting and which agency you want to adopt with.
 Our Information Pack is a good place to start and you can also call us up and talk to an adopter, or send us an enquiry form.

 A series of training days and interviews over a minimum of 2 months with your social workers.
 Covering many aspects of your life, this allows us to get to know you and understand your potential strengths and vulnerabilities as an adoptive parent.
 We are required at this stage to carry out a number of checks and references.

 Following a review meeting you may take a break, or continue on to Stage Two, which takes a minimum of 4 months.
-Further training and assessment visits lead to your Social Worker writing a PAR (prospective adopters report) which goes to the Adoption Panel, who then give a decision regarding approval.
+Further training and assessment visits lead to your Social Worker writing a PAR (Prospective Adopters Report) that goes to the Adoption Panel, which then gives a decision regarding approval.

 The Panel meets monthly and makes a recommendation about whether or not your application should be approved.
 97% of the time they say yes at CCS.
 You can attend the Panel and take part in the discussion.
 The Panel’s recommendation then has to be ratified by CCS’s Decision Maker.